anasemadanas/connect-4/README.md

 # 👨‍💻 Author

-- Created by Zaid Shaheen and Anas Emad
+- Created by Zaid Shaheen and Anas Emad.
-Under the supervision of Dr. Yazid Al-Sheikh ❤️
+Under the supervision of Dr. Yazid Al-Sheikh ❤️.

 ---